PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 normalizing the indexed fallback substitution, all six moved function ASTs are identical to checkpoint `db18f97`.
 Focused validation now passes 82 tests.

+Public input/output layout bridge insertion has also moved to `passes/pytorch_layout_validation.py`.
+It validates shape/layout compatibility before constructing graph state, then shares one lazy `ModelIRGraphIndex` across all boundary rewrites.
+Input consumers, output producers, and output consumers are updated differentially; bridge operators retain their established front/append ordering and metadata contract.
+An already matching public contract remains a zero-index no-op.
+The focused Torch-free suite now passes 84 tests, with no model conversion or inference.

 ## `fb-refactor4` rank-four bounded-family checkpoint

 The first sixteen bounded families of the rank-four generic NHWC